 The nine levels of the Intensive English Program represent language proficiency ranging from beginner to advanced.
-Based on English placement exams given at the beginning adn/or end of each term, each student is placed in the appropriate language level.
+Based on English placement exams given at the beginning and/or end of each term, each student is placed in the appropriate language level.
 In subsequent terms, placement considerations may also include previous academic performance and attendance.

-This program is structered in the skills of listening, speaking, reading, and writing but also provides the student with the oppportunity to expand his or her language knowledge of special interests and careers in and outside the classroom.
-Americn culture in injected in all aspects of learning.
+This program is structured in the skills of listening, speaking, reading, and writing but also provides the student with the opportunity to expand his or her language knowledge of special interests and careers in and outside the classroom.
+American culture is injected in all aspects of learning.